philipwood0912/lunar_agency/README.md

 All that is needed to run this project is a web browser.
 Google Chrome is recommended.

 ### How to Run
-Clone the project, navigate to the directory - <code>cd directoryname</code> - and open the index.html file in your web browser.
+Clone the project, navigate to the directory - <code>cd directoryname</code> - and open the index.html file in your web browser with a server.

 ### Purpose
 This project is to be completed for the Bootcamp project assigned in MMED-3038 Electronic Image Production and MMED-3039 Multimedia Authoring 3.